 If I had to pick one specie of livestock to keep, I would be torn between dairy cows and sheep.
 Goats are great and kids are the best babies.
 However, there's something about sheep I really like.
 However, it's about finding the right fit for you.

 We like to order a variety of heirloom and exotic laying chickens.
-Some of them we can't get sexed, but only come straight run, which is both males and females.
+Some of them we can't get sexed (one gender or the other), but only come straight run, which is both males and females.
 We don't want to keep the roosters as long as the hens as they don't lay, end up fighting, and aren't as good to eat when they get older.
-My husband usually took the kids to do the deed, and that's when they met the spaghetti western chicken.
+My husband usually takes the kids to do the deed.
+One of the times my husband and children went to dispatch the roosters, they encountered one now known as the spaghetti western chicken.
 Don't read on if you're faint of heart as this is about killing chickens and I don't sugar coat anything.

 Wife to Brandon, mother to Tess and Liam, farmer, entrepreneur, cook & baker, nurse, and accountant who loves to try new things, travel, and work toward greater self-reliance.